iory/riberry/firmware/atom_s3_i2c_display/README.md

   - A triple click turns off the servo.

   In the `RECORD` state:
+  - Recording motion automatically starts at the moment of transition from `WAIT` state to `RECORD` state
-  - A single click starts or stops recording motion.
+  - A single click stops recording motion.
   - After recording, the state automatically returns to `WAIT`.

   In the `PLAY` state:
+  - Playing motion automatically starts at the moment of transition from `WAIT` state to `PLAY` state
-  - A single click starts or stops playing the recorded motion.
+  - A double click stops playing motion.
   - After playback, the state automatically returns to `WAIT`.